-You should check the consistency of this parameter with the sensitivity, so that if a receiver is placed at given distance such as the maximum coverage radius, the received power is higher than the sensitivity for a reasonable percentage of time (availability).
+The consistency of this parameter should be verified against the sensitivity, so that if a receiver is placed at given distance (e.g. at the maximum coverage radius) the received power is higher than the sensitivity for a reasonable percentage of occurrences (availability).

 Local environment